believeharsh/100-Days-100-Project/BMI-Calculator/README.md

 ## What it does?

-which takes only two parameters, your height and weight and provides you BMI( body mass index ) .
+It is a simple BMI Calculator which takes only two parameters, your height and weight and provides you BMI( body mass index ) .

 ## How this can be helpful if you are a beginner!